 It’s fun to know how much you can rack on, lift, push, pull, etc.

-There are plenty of communities in the fitness world.
+There are also plenty of communities in the fitness world.

 A great free app to track your progress, workouts, and interact with a community is Fitocracy.

-You will be able to come across someone who really knows their shit and you can shoot them a question.
+People on their are helpful.
+And if come across someone who really knows their shit, shoot them a question.
 They might shoot you back a valuable, no-bullshit answer.

 7) Here’s why I started lifting weights:

-When I was a kid I had this idea that I’m gonna start a family and I’m gonna be the man that my children will look up to.
+When I was a kid I had this idea that in the future, I’m gonna be the man that my children will look up to.